 Psychoanalysis is a kind of treatment that encourages you to think and talk about memories and feelings from the past.
 The idea is that these memories will help you understand how you act and feel today.

-Group therapy is guided by a qualified leader.
+Group therapy is guided by a qualified licensed therapist.
 This professional facilitates a small group of people who have similar issues or problems.
 A group situation can improve honest interaction with others.
 Group members can also support each other during times of crisis.

 Couples therapy or marriage counseling can help couples solve problems together, communicate in healthier ways and learn to work out differences.

 What are the different types of mental health professionals?